Megan Griffith

-Megan Griffith (born September 4, 1985) is an American college basketball coach and current coach of the Columbia Lions women's basketball team.
-She is the former assistant women's basketball coach and recruiting coordinator at Princeton.
+Megan Griffith (born September 4, 1985) is an American college basketball coach and current head coach of the Columbia Lions women's basketball team.
+Since joining Columbia in 2016, Griffith has built up the program and led the Lions to the winningest stretch in the program's NCAA Division I history.
+She is the all-time winningest coach in program history.
+Griffith coached the team to its first regular season Ivy League title in 2023.
+The Lions repeated as champions in 2024 and went on to earn the program's first berth into the NCAA Division I Women's Basketball Tournament.

+Griffith is the former assistant women's basketball coach and recruiting coordinator at Princeton.
 During Griffith's time at Princeton, the Tigers reached the postseason each year and earned five Ivy League titles.
-Since joining Columbia in 2016, Griffith has built up the program and led the Lions to the winningest six-year stretch in the program's NCAA Division I history.
-The team earned its first Ivy League championship title in 2023.

 Biography

 Early life and education

 Griffith is from King of Prussia, Pennsylvania and was a three-sport athlete at Villa Maria Academy, playing basketball, lacrosse, and volleyball.
 As a basketball player, she was a two-time team captain and earned first team Main Line Times honors her junior and senior year.
 Her team won the PIAA District 1 Championship in 2002.
 Griffith went on to play basketball for the Columbia Lions women's basketball team from 2003 to 2007, captaining the team for three seasons and earning All-Ivy honors in 2006 and 2007.
 She scored a total of 1,061 career points, making her one of 12 Lions to score more than 1,000 points in her career.
 She majored in economics and was a two-time Academic All-Ivy selection.